-Major employers worldwide are keen to employ our graduates - in electrical power/energy sectors, in electronics industries, in health services and in the finance.
+Major employers worldwide are keen to employ our graduates - in electrical power electronics industries, in health services and in the finance.
 We have strong relationships with employers, run our own Careers Hub website (www.ecs.soton.ac.uk/careers) and hold our own annual careers fair.